opdavies/inviqa-tailwindcss-example/README.md

 After attending the [Pro Tailwind theming workshop](), I moved it into a Next.js application and refactored it to use CSS custom properties, and moved the button and corner styles into a custom plugin.

-The `flex-basis` styles have also been moved into a separate plugin.
+The `flex-basis` styles have also been moved into a separate plugin, and I've added dark mode support which wasn't in the original version.

 ## Themes